Stowe School: Today

 The school's cricket ground is used as a first class ground by Northamptonshire CCC.

-The Stowe Corner of Silverstone Circuit is named after the school.
+The Stowe Corner of Silverstone Circuit is the closest corner to the school and is named after the school.

 A Southern Railway "Schools Class" steam locomotive, No. 928, which was built in 1934 was named after the school, and is preserved at the Bluebell Railway in East Sussex.

 In 2005, the school was investigated by the Office of Fair Trading for "price fixing", participating in a "fee-fixing cartel".

 In 2016, a Daily Telegraph investigator posing as a parent of a Russian pupil was told by the then school registrar that while pupils would always be expected to pass the entrance exam, it would help secure a place if a borderline child's parents were able to donate "about £100,000 or something like that."

 Boarding houses

-There are 13 boarding houses: 8 boys' houses and 5 girls' houses.
+There are thirteen Boarding Houses: 7 boys' houses and 6 girls' houses.
 There are also three Day Houses - 2 boys' houses and 1 girls' house.
 The boarding houses are mostly named after members of the family of Duke of Buckingham and Chandos.
-Each house has a number or letter assigned to it.
+Each house has a number or letter assigned to it, for use as the first character of each student's school number.
+For instance, a student in Bruce House would have their student number start with 1.